 If Openprovider registers a domain name on behalf of the Client, Openprovider will honour requests from the Client with respect to moving, transferring or terminating this domain name.

 The Client will, at any moment, cooperate with a transfer request of a domain name registered by the Client or one of its customers.
 Unless the policies of the respective registry allow for it, the Client will not delay or reject a transfer request to another registrar.
 This clause also applies in case of a dispute about a payment by the Client, his customer or an underlying party.

 The Client will immediately – but within five calendar days at the latest – notify Openprovider in writing of any changes regarding the domain holder’s details.

 The Registrant explicitly authorizes the Registrar to act as his “Designated Agent” to approve each “Change of Registrant” on his behalf.
 The Registrant explicitly opts out of the 60-day inter-registrar Transfer Lock after a Change of Registrant.
 The terms Designated Agent, Change of Registrant and Transfer Lock are as defined in ICANN’s transfer policy (https://www.icann.org/resources/pages/registrars/transfers-en).

 The Client agrees to resolve any conflicts in accordance with the Dispute Resolution Policies applied by the responsible organisations.
-These regulations can be found on the Website.
+These regulations can be found in the Knowledge Base.